PerimeterX/perimeterx-kong-plugin/README.md

 ## <a name="upgrade"></a> Upgrading

-With luarocks:
+With luarocks, run:

 `luarocks install perimeterx-kong-plugin`

-Contact [PerimeterX Support](support@perimeterx.com) for more details.
+For more information, contact [PerimeterX Support](support@perimeterx.com).

 ### <a name="configuration"></a> Configuration Options